Monsterlud/KitchenCounter/README.md

 allows the purchasing manager to alert anyone on the team (e.g. the morning receiver)

 ![kitchencounter order sheet](images/kc_order.png) ![kitchencounter order guide](images/kc_ordersheet.png) ![kitchencounter share screen](images/kc_share.png)

+## Installation
+This repository contains the files needed to run the application on Android Studio (emulator or device).
+There is no APK.
+The code is currently configured to erase the database each time you run the application so that there is a clean database to work with.
+There is a small section in the KCDatabse class that can be commented out for persistent storage.